Please select the country or location you would like to see content from.

 What will my doctor do?

 Your doctor will take a thorough history from you, including recent sexual contacts or infections, and they will need to check your blood pressure, examine your tummy, genitals and prostate gland (this is done by inserting a finger into your rectum).
-They may ask you to provide a urine sample to rule out a urinary tract infection or STI, and it will be analyzed if there is blood in the urine.
+They may ask you to provide a urine sample to rule out a urine infection or STI, and it will also show if there is blood in the urine.

 If your doctor has any concerns, they will refer you to a specialist doctor called a urologist for further review.